maxzerbini/ovo/README.md

 These are the all the configuration parameters:
 - *Name* is the unique node name, if omitted the node will generate a random one
 - *Host* is the hostname or IP address of the HTTP listener
-- *ExtHost* is the hostname used to expose the service to the clients
 - *Port* is the port of the HTTP listener
 - *APIHost* is the hostname or IP address used for inter-cluster communications
 - *APIPort* is the port used for inter-cluster communications